ErinaKhan/chess/README.md

 * Each line of the text file is a seperate section of tutorial

-* Each section of tutorial should be split by the ':' character
+* Each field of tutorial should be split by the ':' character

-* These sections are the [Title of the section,Text to show user when clicked,FEN string that is loaded into the game when practicing what you've learned]
+* the fields are: `title of the section;Text to show user when clicked;FEN string that is loaded when practicing what you've learned;`

-* Example of a possible line --> 'Lesson ?? - XXXXX:BLAHBLAHBLAH:rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1:'
+* Example: `Lesson 18 - Test;This is a test;rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1;`
 ###
 Now you can simply add a new line satisfying these conditions to add a new section to the tutorial